saivarunk/krypton/documentation/docs/adding-models.md

 json body and even headers of the request.
 Please refer Starlette's [documentation](https://www.starlette.io/requests/) for details about Request class.
 - The developer can carryout the necessary computations for making the predictions using ```model``` attribute and then return a valid response.
 This response has to be a valid response object that can be handled by FastAPI.

+#### model callable

+Krypton server expects every model script to have a object with name ```model``` which needs to be instantiated with any class, that implements ```KryptonModel```.

+Without the ```model``` callable, the Krypton server would throw expcetion while booting.

+### Model dependencies

+The developer needs to make sure that the model specific dependencies are added to the Python environment where krypton module was installed.

+It is always recommended to use a new virtualenv for using Krypton.

+### Apply Changes

+Once you have added a model script, you can restart the server by using the ```krypton server``` command again.
+After restarting the krypton server, all the model scripts present in the ```~/krypton/models``` will be loaded into server.

+Check the next page on how to get list of models available and access the model endpoints.